BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_removal.md

 ---
-name: Request for delete a Keycloak Realm
+name: Request for delete a Pathfinder SSO Realm
-about: To delete a set of Keycloak Realms.
+about: To delete a set of Pathfinder SSO Realms.
 title: ''
 labels: keycloak-realm, pending, sso
-assignees: nvunnamm
+assignees: jlangy, junminahn, brycereid73, arcshiftsolutions, zsamji

 ---